 A chicken allergy, though not common, is still experienced by people of all ages.
 It can cause uncomfortableness or even dangerous symptoms.

-Since all our multi collagen protein products contain chicken AND eggshell membrane, this is an important topic for us to educate and then provide honest and clear recommendations.
+Since the ingredients of multi collagen protein supplements contain chicken AND eggshell membrane, this is an important topic for us to educate and then provide honest and clear recommendations.

 Here’s the quick answer from our Dr. Cate:

 The answer depends on how severe your reaction is.
 If it’s a mild reaction, like minor itching, or temporary digestive issues, it’s perfectly safe to give it a try.
 If you have a life threatening reaction then it’s probably best not to.

 However, there is more to it than that.
 Before we go there, let’s first be clear on the animal sources of our multi collagen.

 Being multi-sourced collagen means we source our ingredients from multiple animals:

 - Eggshell Membrane (from chickens, BEGAWK!)